Chart Color Schemes

 Educational attainment in Clifton Springs aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 19.0%, significantly lower than Victoria's average of 33.4%.
-Bachelor degrees are the most prevalent at 12.6%, followed by postgraduate qualifications (3.4%) and graduate diplomas (3.0%).
-Vocational credentials are held by 41.5% of residents aged 15 and above, with advanced diplomas at 12.0% and certificates at 29.5%.
-A total of 23.6% of the population is actively engaged in formal education, including 8.0% in primary, 6.5% in secondary, and 3.3% in tertiary education.
+Bachelor degrees are the most common at 12.6%, followed by postgraduate qualifications (3.4%) and graduate diplomas (3.0%).
+Vocational credentials are prevalent, with 41.5% of residents aged 15+ holding them; advanced diplomas account for 12.0% and certificates for 29.5%.
+A total of 23.6% of the population is actively engaged in formal education: 8.0% in primary, 6.5% in secondary, and 3.3% in tertiary education.

 A substantial 23.6% of the population actively pursues formal education.
 This includes 8.0% in primary education, 6.5% in secondary education, and 3.3% pursuing tertiary education.